 - In a medium size sauce pan, heat 1 teaspoon of olive oil, add tomato paste and cook over medium-high heat for 3-4 minutes.
 Add red wine and continue cooking for an additional 3-4 minutes, until it reduces.
 Set aside

-- In the meantime, saute onion in 2 tablespoons of olive oil over medium heat for 2-3 minutes until translucent.
+- Heat 2 tablespoons of olive oil add onion and cook over medium heat for 4-5 minutes until translucent.
 Add parsnip and continue cooking for 2-3 minutes.
 Add mushrooms, chestnuts, salt, thyme and rosemary.
-Cook for 10 minutes , stir in the red wine sauce and cook for another 3 minutes
+Cook for 10 minutes, or until pasrnips are soft.
+You may need to add some water to prevent vegetables from burning.
+Stir in the red wine sauce and cook for another 5 minutes.

-- Spoon aproximately ¾ cup of vegetables in 4 individual baking dishes (or disposable foil ones).
-Top with ½ cup of mashed potatoes and bake at 400F for 20 minutes until golden brown.
+- Top vegetables with mashed potatoes and bake at 400F for 20 minutes or until golden brown.

-Want to make it Paleo, make a cauliflower mash instead of mashed potatoes.
+- Want to make it Paleo, make a cauliflower mash or instead of mashed potatoes.